 Have you ever made Chickpea Fries?
 Also called Chickpea Panisse, these healthy oven baked fries are vegan, gluten-free, and packed with protein.
-A street food style recipe that’s an amazing appetizer or snack, these chickpea fries are simple to make and delicious.
+Made with chickpea flour, for a street food style recipe that's an amazing appetizer or snack, these chickpea fries are simple to make and delicious.

-- Chickpea flour –> This may also be called besan or gram flour or garbanzo bean flour, depending on where you buy it.
+🧑🏻🍳 A note from Katie: If you're looking for chickpea flour, it may also be called besan or gram flour, or garbanzo bean flour, depending on where you buy it.

-Reduce the heat to a simmer and keep whisking for a full ten minutes.
-Your arm will get tired.
-It’s cool, you’re earning your chickpea fries.
-You’re going to keep whisking until the mixture has thickened like polenta, and is pulling away from the sides.
+Reduce the heat to a simmer and keep whisking until the mixture has thickened like polenta and is pulling away from the sides of the pot.

 There will probably be some lumps remaining.
 No biggie, you won't notice them when the panisse is baked.

-Step 3: Scrape the chickpea panisse out of the pot and into a 9×11 rectangular baking dish.
-Be sure to lube up the baking dish with olive oil beforehand, and don’t be shy about it.
+Scrape the chickpea panisse out of the pot and into a 9x13 rectangular baking dish.
+Be sure to grease the baking dish with olive oil beforehand, and don't be shy about it.

 Sprinkle with sea salt, pour yourself a nice glass of rosé, and enjoy!